Content ID: History

+Use by the music industry

+Some music rightsholders allow their music to be used in user-generated content on YouTube, with the expectation that those videos will be monetized.
+For example, Materia Music Publishing, a publisher of video game music, allows creators to use music administered by it in videos for non-commercial purposes, but explains that such videos will be monetized through Content ID.
+Materia encourages creators to dispute Content ID claims on gameplay videos.
+Furthermore, many independent music distributors such as DistroKid enable recording artists to add their works to Content ID provided that they meet specific criteria.

+The American Society of Composers, Authors and Publishers (ASCAP) has negotiated a blanket license with YouTube, in which YouTube pays ASCAP a fee in exchange for a license to publicly perform its members' musical compositions in YouTube videos to users in the United States.
+About 88 percent of this licensing fee is distributed to ASCAP members.
+Although individual uploaders may have obtained a synchronization license to include the music in their videos, a separate public performance license is still necessary to broadcast the video online.
+ASCAP claims it does not block videos containing its members' musical works unless the copyright owner requests it to do so.

+Nicholas T. DeLisa describes Content ID as a de facto compulsory licensing regime for user-generated content, similar to the compulsory mechanical license for cover recordings of musical works: "Every day, rights holders ratify these unlicensed uses by allowing otherwise infringing content to remain on YouTube.
+In other words, users can post any music they want without first obtaining a license, so long as the content owner opts in to Content ID monetization (and most have)."

 Trademark lawsuit

 In 2006, YouTube and content protection company Audible Magic signed an agreement to mainly create 'audio identification technology', and precisely, to license the use of Audible Magic's own "Content ID" fingerprinting technology.
 When Google bought YouTube, in November of the same year, the license was transferred to Google.
 The agreement was terminated in 2009, but in 2014 Google obtained a trademark for its own "Content ID" implementation.
 Audible Magic sued Google the same year on the basis that they owned the "Content ID" trademark and therefore that Google trademarking their implementation was a fraud.

 Criticism

+Accuracy of content fingerprinting

 An independent test in 2009 uploaded multiple versions of the same song to YouTube, and concluded that while the system was "surprisingly resilient" in finding copyright violations in the audio tracks of videos, it was not infallible.
-The use of Content ID to remove material automatically has led to controversy in some cases, as the videos have not been checked by a human for fair use.